anand81192/restHours/README.md

 ## Installation

-Use the package manager [npm](https://nodejs.org/en/) to install foobar.
+Use the package manager [npm](https://nodejs.org/en/) to install ionic.

 Fisrt install node js  then